Die 6 schlimmsten Fehler bei der Fasssauna Pflege – und wie Sie sie vermeiden

 This leads to longer heating times and an insufficient temperature inside the sauna.

-How to avoid this mistake when caring for your barrel sauna:
+Here's how to avoid this mistake when maintaining your barrel sauna:

-Regular maintenance of your sauna heater is crucial to ensure optimal performance and longevity.
+Regular maintenance of the sauna heater is crucial to ensure optimal performance and longevity.

-If you use a wood stove, it is important to regularly remove the ashes from the stove.
-To do this, wait until the stove has cooled down and use an ash shovel to carefully remove the ashes.
-Make sure there are no embers left before disposing of the ashes.
+If you use a wood-burning stove, it's important to regularly remove the ash.
+To do this, wait until the stove has cooled down and use an ash shovel to carefully remove the ash.
+Make sure there are no embers left before disposing of the ash.

-Also clean the oven windows, as they can become dirty with soot particles.
-It is best to use a glass cleaner and a soft cloth to clean the windows thoroughly.
+Clean the oven windows as well, since they can become dirty from soot particles.
+For this, it's best to use glass cleaner and a soft cloth to thoroughly clean the windows.

 For the outside of the oven, it is usually sufficient to wipe it with a damp cloth to remove dust and dirt.

-An electric oven is a little easier to maintain.
-It is usually sufficient to wipe the outside regularly with a cloth to remove dust and dirt.
+An electric oven is somewhat easier to maintain.
+Usually, it's sufficient to regularly wipe the outside with a cloth to remove dust and dirt.

 However, make sure that the oven has cooled down before cleaning and that you do not make the cloth too wet to avoid damaging the appliance.

-With regular care, your sauna stove will remain in optimal condition and you can enjoy the relaxing sauna experience without any problems.
+With regular maintenance, your sauna heater will remain in optimal condition and you can enjoy the relaxing sauna experience without any problems.

-In order to enjoy your barrel sauna for as long as possible, I recommend that you take the following measures to maintain your barrel sauna:
+To ensure you can enjoy your barrel sauna for as long as possible, I recommend you maintain it using the following measures:

 Once a year:

-- Varnish the outside of the barrel sauna wood for impregnation, e.g. with the Remmers HK-Lasur 3in1
+• Stain the exterior wood of a barrel sauna for impregnation, e.g. with Remmers HK-Lasur 3in1.

-- Basic cleaning of the interior against sweat stains and wood discoloration with a sauna cleaner
+• Deep cleaning of the interior to remove sweat stains and wood discoloration using a sauna cleaner.

 After each sauna session:

-Care is crucial for the longevity and maintenance of the quality of your sauna.
+Proper maintenance is crucial for the longevity and preservation of the quality of your sauna.

-Remember to clean, inspect and maintain regularly to detect and repair potential damage early.
+Remember to clean, inspect, and maintain regularly to detect and repair any potential damage early.

 Invest time and care in maintaining your sauna to ensure optimal use and relaxation outdoors.